Skip to main content

 LEXINGTON, Ky.
 (Feb.
 22, 2024) — The following op-ed was written by Janice W. Fernheimer, Karen Petrone and Jeff Polson.
 The opinions expressed are their own, not those of the University of Kentucky.

 A workshop with UK College of Education pre-service teachers in the Master's with Initial Certification program and pre-service teachers in the Middle Level Education Program who are focusing on social studies content.
-Photo by Kathy Swan.<br>
+Photo by Kathy Swan.

-Antisemitism has been on the rise in Kentucky and across the U.S. since 2016, including a 36% increase nationally in
+Antisemitism has been on the rise in Kentucky and across the U.S. since 2016, including a 36% increase nationally

 By Lindsey Piercy